fer77/YDKJS/NOTES.md

   2. Hard to debug, because the only name to reference it by is "anonymous".
   3. Self documents code.
 What is it that it does `var foo = function sneeze() {...}`.

-  A _named function expression_ `var foo = function bar() {}`. the 'bar' name does not get declared in the outer scope, but it exists and can be referenced inside itself.
+  A _named function expression_ `var foo = function bar() {}`. the "bar" name does not get declared in the outer scope, but it exists and can be referenced inside itself.

 ```javascript
 var foo = function bar() {